How to Code a THYROIDECTOMY

 One entire thyroid lobe is removed including the isthmus, if performed.

-60225 -with contralateral subtotal lobectomy, including isthmusectomy
+60225 -with contralateral subtotal lobectomy

-One entire thyroid lobe is removed including the isthmus and most part, but not all, of the opposite
+including One entire thyroid lobe is removed including the isthmus and most part, but not all, of the opposite

 thyroid lobe.